The Cambridge Community Safety Partnership meets regularly throughout the year to help keep Cambridge safe.

 The partnership’s current business as usual work focuses on:

-- The city centre – through the City Centre Working Group chaired by the Police: working with stakeholders such as businesses and universities to discuss issues such as night time economy and retail crime
+- working with stakeholders including businesses and universities to discuss issues such as night-time economy and retail crime

-- Domestic Abuse, led by Cambridge City Council: raising awareness, co-ordinating training, and promoting the White Ribbon Campaign
+- raising awareness, co-ordinating training, and promoting the White Ribbon Campaign

-- Street Community, led by Cambridge City Council: discussing individual cases and developing action plans
+- discussing individual cases and developing action plans

 Community Safety Plan